Uranium Dicarbide SDS

 For Firefighting and Other Immediately Dangerous to Life or Health Conditions

-Any self-contained breathing apparatus that has a full facepiece respirator with a high-efficiency particulate filter.
+Any self-contained breathing apparatus with a full facepiece respirator and a high-efficiency particulate filter.

 Potential Health Effects